Kalkwst/Risotto/README.md

 This method has 2 overloads.

+#### CountBetween

+Determines whether or not the number of elements in the sequence is between an inclusive range of minimum and maximum integers.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.